2022 Pacific typhoon season: Severe Tropical Storm Nalgae (Paeng)

 On October 26, the JTWC reported in its TCFA (Tropical Cyclone Formation Alert) that a low pressure area near the Philippines was able to develop because of warm waters and low wind shear.
 The agency designated it as Invest 93W.
 The JMA and the PAGASA then classified the disturbance as a tropical depression, with the latter assigning the name Paeng to the system.
 The JTWC upgraded the system to a tropical depression a day later, at 00:00 UTC on October 27, and it was given the designation 26W.
 At the same time, the JMA upgraded the typhoon to a tropical storm, and was named Nalgae.
 The following day, PAGASA and JTWC classified it as a severe tropical storm approaching the northeast of the Philippines.
 PAGASA issued danger alerts (Signal No. 3), informing that damage could be registered as Paeng approached the archipelago.
 On 17:10 UTC on October 28, Nalgae made its first landfall at Virac, Catanduanes, followed by another landfall at Caramoan, Camarines Sur just thirty minutes later.
 It crossed the Bicol Region and exited into the Sibuyan Sea, and later made its third landfall in Buenavista, Quezon, maintaining its strength as it did so.
 Nalgae then headed southwestward and struck Mogpog in the island province of Marinduque, then later crossed the Sibuyan Sea again and made its fifth landfall in Sariaya, once again in the province of Quezon, later passing into Laguna.
 Nalgae then passed through Metro Manila and Rizal, heading into Bulacan by evening of October 29.
 By the next day, Nalgae weakened into a tropical storm in the West Philippine Sea, but re-intensified into a severe tropical storm a few hours later, and exited the Philippine Area of Responsibility a day later.
 Upon its exit from Philippine jurisdiction, Nalgae then intensified into a Category 1-equivalent typhoon on JTWC; however, the JMA maintained its severe tropical storm classification for the system.
 It then approached the Pearl River Delta, prompting officials in Hong Kong and Macau to raise Signal No. 8 from November 1 to 2.
 At around 04:50 CST on November 3, 2022, Nalgae made its final landfall at Xiangzhou District, Zhuhai as a tropical depression, making it the first tropical cyclone since Nepartak in 2003 to make landfall in China in November.

+On the island of Mindanao, at least 68 people died due to continuous flooding and landslides that were partially caused by Nalgae.
+14 individuals were also confirmed to have been missing; 11 from the Maguindanao province, and 3 from the Soccsksargen region.